zzxwill/odps/intl.en-US/User Guide/Definition/The glossary of Maxcompute.md

 -   UDF

-    Generalized UDF, user defined Function, the Java programming interface provided by MaxCompute develops custom functions, for more information, refer to the [User 's guide\>UDF](../../../../reseller.en-US/User Guide/SQL/UDF/UDF Summary.md#).
+    Generalized UDF, user defined Function, the Java programming interface provided by MaxCompute develops custom functions, for more information, refer to [User 's guide\>UDF](../../../../reseller.en-US/User Guide/SQL/UDF/UDF Summary.md#).

     In a narrow sense, UDF refers to user-defined scalar function, whose input and output are one-to-one, that is, reading in a row of data and writing out an output value.

 -   UDAF

     User Defined Aggregation Function, Custom aggregation function, whose input and output are many-to-one, aggregates multiple input records into one output value.
 It can be combined with the Group By statement in SQL.
-For details, please see[Java UDF\>UDAF](../../../../reseller.en-US/User Guide/SQL/UDF/Java UDF.md#).
+For details, please see [Java UDF\>UDAF](../../../../reseller.en-US/User Guide/SQL/UDF/Java UDF.md#).

 -   UDTF

-    User Defined Table Valued Function,customictablevaluedFunction, the userDefinedTablevaluedFunction, the customictablevaluedFunction, the function of the function called to the function, the set to the the function to the function, the function to the set to the value to the returned the function, the the function of the function of the the function of the function call to the value of the[Java UDF\>UDAF](../../../../reseller.en-US/User Guide/SQL/UDF/Java UDF.md#).
+    User Defined Table Valued Function,customictablevaluedFunction, the userDefinedTablevaluedFunction, the customictablevaluedFunction, the function of the function called to the function, the set to the the function to the function, the function to the set to the value to the returned the function, the the function of the function of the the function of the function call to the value of the [Java UDF\>UDAF](../../../../reseller.en-US/User Guide/SQL/UDF/Java UDF.md#).